What is hypertensions cause, control and treamtnet

 • Adrenal and thyroid disorders

-Hypertension is of mainly two types one is primary hypertension also known as essential hypertension and secondary hypertension.
-In the former one, there is no underlying reason for hypertension and people may or may not experience any signs and symptoms.
-Though the exact reason is unknown, but the above written factors are the risk factors for the essential hypertension.
-The latter one is the condition that has an identified reason behind the condition.
-Kidney diseases, adrenal gland abnormalities, and thyroid diseases are the factors that cause the secondary hypertension.
+Hypertension has two main types: primary hypertension, also known as essential hypertension, and secondary hypertension.
+In the former, there is no underlying reason for hypertension, and people may or may not experience any signs or symptoms.
+Though the exact reason is unknown, the above-written factors are the risk factors for essential hypertension.
+The latter is the condition with an identified reason behind it.
+Kidney diseases, adrenal gland abnormalities, and thyroid diseases are the factors that cause secondary hypertension.

 Symptoms of High Blood Pressure

-The high blood pressure is a condition that produces bare minimum signs and symptoms.
+High blood pressure is a condition that produces the bare minimum signs and symptoms.
 Approximately one-third of individuals who have high blood pressure don’t know it.
-The only way to know high blood pressure is regular checkups.
+The only way to know high blood pressure is through regular checkups.
 Some of the signs and symptoms are:

 • Severe headache